 Check all academic and courtesy titles before your work is approved, distributed, posted or printed.
-To verify current academic titles, refer to individual school/college or academic unit websites.
+To verify academic and courtesy titles, consult individual departments or their websites.

 COACH, DEAN

 Uppercase when used before names.
 Lowercase after names and when standing alone.